 Change up the wording of what you say about money.
 Say these statements out loud instead: “I can do it.”
 “It is not too hard to make a budget.”
 “I choose to spend our money wisely.”

 Those statements are empowering, aren’t they?
 Keep saying them.
 Soon enough, these will be the statements that roll of your tongue instead of what you used to say.

-Look at you mindset about money and think of the statements you tell yourself and others about money.
-Write them down.
-Now, if they are statements where you put yourself down, are negative, or disempowering, make a new list on a separate sheet of paper.
 When you are done with this new list, cross off or tear up your old list of negative statements.
-Keep your new list in a convenient place so you can see it and read aloud you new statements.
-It may feel a bit strange at first, but it it will get easier as time goes on and you will start seeing results in your mindset.
+Keep your new list in a convenient place so you can see it and read aloud your new statements.
+It may feel a bit strange at first, but it will get easier as time goes on and you will start seeing results in your mindset.

 Our actions follow our thoughts, so having positive, empowering thoughts will lead us to actions controlling our finances, rather than following disempowering thoughts which can lead us into financial difficulties.

 2. Keep track of every penny you spend.

 This, again, is easier than it sounds.
 When you write down everything you spend, you know where your money is going.
 You can keep a small notebook in your pocket or purse when you are out, or log expenses on your phone if that is easier.
 Then, just log your expenses on your budget sheet at the end of each day or each week.
 See “How to Make a Budget” for how to create a simple budget sheet.